A class in C# is a data type that defines a set of fields, properties, methods, and events that represent a concept or entity in the real world.

 , among others, to define the access level of the class, fields, properties, and methods. - dataType: Specifies the data type of the fields and properties.

-- fieldName, propertyName, methodName: These are the unique identifiers for the fields, properties, and methods, respectively.
+- fieldName, propertyName, methodName: Are the unique identifiers for the fields, properties, and methods, respectively.

 - returnType: Specifies the data type that the method returns as a result.

-- parameters: These are the variables used to pass information to the method when it is called.
+- parameters: Are the variables used to pass information to the method when it is called.

-Classes can be defined anywhere in the code, but it is common to define them within a separate file with the .cs
+Classes can be defined anywhere in the code, but it is common to define them inside a separate file with the .cs

 extension.